jiaxicheng/pentaho/pdi_pattern_batching_with_static_list.md

 ```

 In this transformation, we setup two steps:
-+ `Data Grid` step to save a static table with three fields:
++ `Data Grid` step to save a static table with three fields mentioned before: `salesforce_object_name`
-   + salesforce_object_name
-   + sf_object_table_name
-   + sf_object_id_name
-For each salesforce object(Account, Lead, Contact, Opportunity, Task etc), fill in one entry for the
+   , `sf_object_table_name` and `sf_object_id_name`.
+For each salesforce object(Account, Lead, Contact
+   , Opportunity, Task etc), fill in one entry for the three fields
-above information.

-+ `Copy rows to result` step
-this is a common way to pass data rows to the later job entries
++ `Copy rows to result` step: this is a common way to pass data rows to the later job entries

 ### Transform: Delete entries in DB ###

 There are two steps, see below:
+In the main menu, select 'Edit' --> 'Settings...' --> 'Parameters' tab, add the parameters
+including all fieldname configured in the `Data Grid` step

 ```
    +--------------------------------------+      +--------------------+